elastic/elasticsearch-rails/README.md

 The libraries are compatible with Ruby 2.4 and higher.

 The version numbers follow the Elasticsearch major versions.
-The `master` branch is compatible with the latest Elasticsearch stack stable release.
+The `main` branch is compatible with the latest Elasticsearch stack stable release.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |